CFNY-FM: CASBY Music Awards

-CFNY launched the annual U-Knows awards in 1981, to recognize Canadian musicians.
-Following a listener contest in 1986, they were renamed the CASBY Awards - an acronym for Canadian Artists Selected By You (originally, Chosen As Selected By You).
-The event is held every summer, where awards are presented to Canadian musicians who have won the most votes from listeners.
+In 1981, on the program director David Marsden's initiative, CFNY launched the annual U-Know Awards (U-Knows) as a way of recognizing Canadian alternative musical acts ignored by the Top-40 focused mainstream Juno Awards.
+Following a listener contest in 1986, the ceremony was renamed the CASBY Awards - an acronym for Canadian Artists Selected By You (originally, Chosen As Selected By You).
+The event, presenting awards to Canadian musicians who have won the most votes from listeners, was held every year until 1996.

+The CASBY Awards were then revived in 2002 and held annually until being discontinued following the 2017 edition.